pittsfordrobotics/ProgrammingTraining/README.md

    1. You will probably want to store all the programming files in a folder
    2. Navigate to your desktop and create a folder called "FRC"
 6. Sign up for GitHub:
-   > **NOTE:** You can use your school email, but I highly recommend you use a personal one, as your GitHub can be used later on through college and even work.
+   > **NOTE:** You can use your school email, but I highly recommend you use a personal one, as your GitHub can be used later on for college and even work.
    1. Click on [this link](https://github.com/signup) to signup

 ## Learning the Basics